laurentaubin/GLO-3013-Covirondelle/contributing.md

 ### Branch naming
 Branch names should be written in kebab-case

-Branch names should be composed of three parts:
+Branch names should be composed of two parts:
 - Applicable word
     - "feature" when the adding a new feature
     - "fix" when fixing a bug